 Clear communication is the key to an effective program.
-Weekly newsletters are sent via email.
+Monthly newsletters are sent via email or as a paper copy in your child's take-home box and posted on the bulletin board and website.
 Flyers and emails are sent regarding important information and community events.
-Parents are responsible for reading the information in their child's folder and sent in emails.
+Parents are responsible for reading the information in their child's file, sent in emails and posted on the bulletin board.

-Please inform the coordinator if there is a change of address, phone number or family situation.
+Please inform the director if there is a change of address, phone number or family situation.
 In addition to completing the enrollment forms, parents are encouraged to share family information with their child's teacher in face to face communication, phone calls or emails.
 Any concerns about an experience or an event, should be shared with the lead teacher or the principal.